Emergency Closings and Delays

 4CCN Parking Policy

 4CCN has permission from the church for our parents to use the large parking lot. behind the building.
 In normal circumstances, adequate spaces will be available.
 On occasion, church groups may have activities during the school day.

-Please park in marked spaces only.
+The first four spaces in front of the 4CCN entrance are a no parking zone from 9 am - 2 pm school days.
+Please park only in MARKED parking spaces.
 For the safety of all children, please do not drive up to the door to drop off your child.

 4 Corners Community Nursery shares the parking lot with other tenants of Luther Rice Memorial Baptist Church.
 For the safety of the children, please hold hands with your child when walking to and from the building.
 Do not allow the children to run ahead.
 If carpooling, form a chain of handholding.
 Keep children close to vehicle when loading and unloading the car.